Bristol Sport Foundation is a Charitable Intercorporate Organisation limited, established on Feb 3rd, 2016 and is a registered charity (No 1165410).

 Theresa has been a Trustee of Bristol Sport Foundation since 2016.

-After graduating from Bristol University, Theresa spent 30 years in financial services, mostly at the same company (or) at Hargreaves Lansdown which she joined as the first full time employee.
+After graduating from Bristol University, Theresa spent 30 years in financial services, mostly at Hargreaves Lansdown which she joined as the first full time employee.
 She was instrumental in steering the business from small start-up to one of the 100 most valuable companies on the stock market through a variety of operational, management and strategic roles.
 She started with typing, filing and making the tea, culminated as Group Marketing Director still taking her turn to make the tea.
 Theresa stepped down to look after her husband and family for the following years after he was diagnosed with metastatic cancer.

 Theresa is aware of the difficulties faced by families living with illness and how even a small amount of outside help and physical activity can improve life and bring a sense of well-being to those compromised by poor health.
 She welcomes the opportunity to work with the Bristol Sport Foundation to help people harness a more active lifestyle to combat anxiety, ill health and to fulfil their true potential.